MyParcelCOM/docs/content/api/create-a-shipment/_index.md

 In this case, the user would already know what service they would like to use for the shipment.
 The API will try to find a service and contract that match the shipment and service code and attach it to the shipment.
 If successful, the API will then attach the found service and contract to the shipment, and the returned response should include the service and contract relationship objects.
-If however, the API cannot resolve the service-code into a valid service and contract, the shipment will be left without a service and contract relationship, which means that they need to be set manually after the shipment has been created.
+If however, the API cannot resolve the service-code into a valid service and contract, the shipment will be created without a service and contract relationship, which means that they need to be set manually after the shipment has been created.

 {{% notice warning %}}